LloydCode597/Portfolio/README.md

 # Portfolio-V2

-This is my second attempt in making a personal portfolio.
+This is my second attempt in making a personal portfolio website.